 The minimum number of credits required to complete a degree varies depending on the basis of admission.
 Students are required to complete 90, 108, or 120 accumulated credits based on program (Major, Specialization, Honours) requirements and electives.
 Please see the Undergraduate Calendar for the minimum number of credits required for your specific program.

 Students have the option to complete two Majors, or choose to do a Major/ Minor or Specialization/Minor combination, while meeting some of their degree requirements.
 Students can also meet their degree requirements by completing electives.

-Electives can be completed by selectively choosing courses of interest or by completing elective groupings.
-An elective grouping is an interdisciplinary cluster of courses based on a particular theme (business, culture, law, etc).
+Electives can be completed by selectively choosing courses of interest or by completing elective groups.
+An elective group is an interdisciplinary cluster of courses based on a particular theme (business, culture, law, etc).